Ruler90/js-slideshow/README.md

 - IMPORTANT - value of left and right depends on container width (if you have 1600px, just change 800px and -800px to 1600px and -1600px; if you have 100vw, make it 100vh and -100vh etc.).

 ### 4. JavaScript:
-- This code is based on one common class for all images -> we grab them with querySelectorAll and then use in for loops.
+- This code is based on one common class for all images -> you grab them with querySelectorAll and then use in for loops.
 - The loop used in nextSlide function (starting from its second block):
     * the loop checks if any of the images has slidePic--hidden class (the one that gives display: none) and if no, it gives animation classes to it to make it slide out;
     * removes slidePic--hidden from the picture that is next in the HTML code and gives animation classes to it to make it slide in;
     * uses setTimeout to remove animation classes after the time that is needed to end animation and adds slidePic--hidden to picture that didn't have that class.
-- First block of nextSlide function -> everything as above but it applies when we see the last image in HTML code and want to see the first one.
+- First block of nextSlide function -> everything as above but it applies when you see the last image in HTML code and want to see the first one.
 - The previousSlide function works backwards and it's optional when you won't have buttons to change to next/previous slide.
 - There is setInterval so the slides can auto change.
 - nextSlide and previousSlide functions have 2 lines of code that will reset auto change interval when you click the button that has that function.